cbourke/CSCE155-C-Lab12/readme.md

 One way of avoiding this redundancy is to not use recursion at all.
 In general, any recursive function can be written using normal loop control structures.
-An equivalent, non-recursive function that computes the Jacobsthal sequence has been provided in the `src/jacobsthalMemoization.c` program.
+An equivalent, non-recursive function that computes the Jacobsthal sequence has been provided in the `jacobsthalMemoization.c` program.

 Another way of avoiding this redundancy is to use a technique called